 1. A statement of the goals and objectives of the library;

-2. A detailed library materials selection policy* which includes selection priorities, the Library Bill of Rights, Freedom to Read statement and a procedure for handling citizen complaints.
+2. A detailed library collection development policy which includes selection priorities, the Library Bill of Rights https://www.ala.org/advocacy/intfreedom/librarybill, Freedom to Read statement https://uniteagainstbookbans.org/freedomtoread/#statement and a procedure for handling citizen complaints.
+Examples of material reconsideration forms for all types of libraries may be found at https://www.ala.org/tools/challengesupport/selectionpolicytoolkit/sampleforms

-3. Regulations for library use must include the following:
+3. Regulations for library use should include the following:

-The policy manual should be reviewed annually and revised accordingly.
+Policies should be reviewed regularly and revised accordingly.
+The director and board should establish a yearly schedule for policy review.
 Larger libraries with many policies may want to consider reviewing 2-3 policies at each board meeting.
+A policy manual should be available for public review and it is recommended that library policies be posted on the library website.

 Service Policies